gmatht/easyp/README.md

 ## Requirements

-- Rust 1.70+
 - Let's Encrypt certificates in `/etc/letsencrypt/live/` (or use auto-ACME mode)
 - Document roots in `/var/www/{domain}/` or common directory `/var/www/html`
-- Root privileges to bind to port 443
+- Root privileges to bind to port 80 and 443 (you can use other ports but auto-ACME require port 80)

 ## Extension System